excaliburjs/Excalibur/README.md

 [![Build Status](https://travis-ci.org/eonarheim/Excalibur.png?branch=master)](https://travis-ci.org/eonarheim/Excalibur)

 Excalibur is a simple game engine written in TypeScript for making 2D games in HTML5 Canvas.
-The goal of Excalibur is create a simple engine to demonstrate the capabilities of TypeScript and to illustrate simple game development to new developers.
+The goal of Excalibur is  to demonstrate the capabilities of TypeScript and to illustrate game development to new developers.

 Documentation can be found at [excaliburjs.com](http://excaliburjs.com).